jberkel/sms-backup-plus/README.md

   * Google Play billing service - used for in-app donations
   * Run at startup - used to enable automatic backups after reboot

+👉 1.5.11 introduces runtime permissions (Android 6.0+) which means that you only grant the permissions for the features you actually use, after installing the application.

 #### <a name="faq-general-package-not-signed">When updating the app I get 'Package file was not signed correctly'</a>

 Try uninstalling the app, then installing the new version.
 Make sure to select